yackywoo/uniqlo_scrape/README.md

 6. **Access the web interface**:
    Open your web browser and goto `http://127.0.0.1:5000/` to start using the tracker.

+## Disclaimer
-Disclaimer : For educational purposes only
+For educational purposes only.